What Is Wisdom?

 The psychology and philosophy of wisdom.

 But things were not always thus.
-The word 'wisdom' occurs 222 times in the Old Testament, which includes all of seven so-called ‘wisdom books’: Job, Psalms, Proverbs, Ecclesiastes, the Song of Solomon, the Book of Wisdom, and Sirach.
-‘For wisdom is a defence, and money is a defence: but the excellency of knowledge is, that wisdom giveth life to them that have it’ (Ecclesiastes 7:12).
+The word "wisdom" features 222 times in the Old Testament, which includes all of seven so-called "wisdom books": Job, Psalms, Proverbs, Ecclesiastes, the Song of Solomon, the Book of Wisdom, and Sirach.
+"For wisdom is a defence, and money is a defence: but the excellency of knowledge is, that wisdom giveth life to them that have it" (Ecclesiastes 7:12).
 Many things can lengthen your life, but only wisdom can save it.

 Wisdom in perspective

-Once upon a time, Chaerephon asked the oracle at Delphi whether there was anyone wiser than Socrates, and the Pythian priestess replied that there was no one wiser.
-To discover the meaning of this divine utterance, Socrates questioned a number of men who laid claim to wisdom—politicians, generals, poets, craftsmen—and in each case concluded, ‘I am likely to be wiser than he to this small extent, that I do not think I know what I do not know.’
-From then on, Socrates dedicated himself to the service of the gods by seeking out anyone who might be wise and, ‘if he is not, showing him that he is not’.
-He offended so many people with his questioning that, eventually, they condemned him to death—which served his purposes well, since it made him immortal.
+Once upon a time, Chaerephon asked the oracle at Delphi whether there was anyone wiser than his friend Socrates, and the Pythian priestess replied that there was no one wiser.
+To discover the meaning of this divine utterance, Socrates questioned a number of men who laid claim to wisdom—politicians, generals, poets, craftsmen—and in each case concluded, "I am likely to be wiser than he to this small extent, that I do not think I know what I do not know."
+From then on, Socrates dedicated himself to the service of the gods by seeking out anyone who might be wise and, "if he is not, showing him that he is not."
+Over the years, he made so many enemies by his questioning that the Athenians condemned him to death—which served his purposes well, since it made him immortal.
 Today, Socrates is chiefly remembered by his death, with Seneca going so far as to opine that "it was the hemlock that made Socrates great" (cicuta magnum Socratem fecit).

-The Bible tells us, ‘When pride comes, then comes disgrace, but with humility comes wisdom’ (Proverbs 11:2).
-Socrates was the wisest of all people not because he knew everything or anything, but because he knew what he did not know, or, to put it somewhat differently, because he knew the limits of the little that he did know.
-Shakespeare put it best in As You Like It, ‘The fool doth think he is wise, but the wise man knows himself to be a fool.’
+The Bible tells us, "When pride comes, then comes disgrace, but with humility comes wisdom."
+Socrates was the wisest of all people not because he knew everything or anything, but because he knew what he did not know—or, more subtly, because he knew the limits of the little that he did know.
+In fact, the world really came together in the fifth century BC, with both Confucius and the Buddha echoing from afar the words of Socrates.

 Since wisdom cannot be taught, it cannot be knowledge; and if it cannot be knowledge, then it must be correct opinion—which explains why wise men such as Themistocles, Lysimachus, and Pericles were unable to impart their wisdom even unto their own sons.
 Wise people are no different from soothsayers, prophets, and poets, who say many true things when they are divinely inspired but have no real knowledge of what they are saying.

 Aristotle gives us another important clue in the Metaphysics, when he says that wisdom is the understanding of causes.
 None of the senses are regarded as wisdom because, although they give the most authoritative knowledge of particulars, they are unable to discern the distal causes of anything.
-Similarly, we suppose artists to be wiser than people of experience because artists know the ‘why’ or the cause, and can therefore teach, whereas people of experience do not, and cannot.
-In other words, wisdom is the understanding of the right relations between things, which calls for more distant and removed perspectives, and perhaps also the ability or willingness to shift between perspectives.
+Similarly, we suppose artists to be wiser than people of mere experience because artists know the "why" or the cause, and can therefore teach, whereas people of experience do not, and cannot.
+In other words, wisdom is the understanding of the right relations between things, which calls for more distant and removed perspectives, and maybe also the ability or willingness to shift between perspectives.

-Courage, said Aristotle, is the first of human qualities because it is the one which guarantees all the others.
+Courage, said Aristotle, is the first of the human qualities because it is the one which guarantees all the others.